 AI and Automation: The New Standard in ITSM

-AI isn't a nice-to-have feature anymore.
+AI isn't a nice-to-have feature anymore, especially in environments built around ITIL-based service management practices.
 Approximately 60% of companies already use AI-based ITSM tools for their service desk operations.
 The ITSM world has gone all-in on generative AI, making it the baseline expectation instead of a premium add-on.
 There are a number of reasons why AI integration into ITSM makes total sense.
 But be cautious!
 The difference between AI-native and bolt-on solutions is stark.
 Native AI understands context, learns from conversations, and improves automatically.
 Bolt-on AI requires manual training and offers limited intelligence that doesn't evolve with your team's needs.

 Intelligent Routing That Actually Works